BANPUMP-team/simeck-tea/README.md

-# SmackTEA
+# SIMECK-T
-SmackTEA is a lightweight cipher made of 5 rounds of SIMECK64 and 7 internal TEA rounds.
+SIMECK-T is a lightweight cipher made of 5 rounds of SIMECK64 and 7 internal TEA rounds.

 This thing is easy on memory, passes dieharder, ent, NIST and AIS31 randomness tests and LIL (law of iterated logarithm).